Datatab

 Log Rank Test Null Hypothesis and Alternative Hypothesis

-The question is whether this p-value is greater than the significance level or not.
-The significance level is set to 0.05 in most cases.
+The question is whether or not this p-value is greater than the significance level.
+In most cases, the significance level is set at 0.05.

-If the calculated p-value is greater than 0.05, the null hypothesis is retained.
+If the calculated p-value is greater than 0.05, the null hypothesis is not rejected.
 Based on the available data, it is then assumed that both groups have the same distribution curve.

-If the p-value is less than 0.05, the null hypothesis is rejected.
+If the p-value is less than 0.05, the null hypothesis is rejected and it is assumed that the two groups are different.

 Calculating the Log Rank Test